Vulkan Tutorial

 else {

-vk::Vector<vk::QueueFamilyProperties> v = vk::getPhysicalDeviceQueueFamilyProperties(pd);
+vk::vector<vk::QueueFamilyProperties> v = vk::getPhysicalDeviceQueueFamilyProperties(pd);

 queueFamilyList.resize(v.size());